 Julie teaches: Voice

-Lessons with Julie are available Monday, Wednesday and Thursday at the NJ School of Music in Cherry Hill and Friday and Saturday at the NJ School of Music in Medford.
+Lessons with Julie are available Monday, Tuesday and Wednesday at the NJ School of Music in Cherry Hill and Friday and Saturday at the NJ School of Music in Medford.